top of page

 A map of Ceylon showing the locations featured in The Star of Ceylon - the pearl fishery at Marichchukkadi, the temple at Kandy, the tea country of Nuwara Eliya and the jungle near Hambantota

-Stella and the rest of her party, after disembarking from the Dambula, don’t linger long in Colombo – just one night in the Galle Face Hotel – which you can read about here.
-Instead, they head off by train to Anuradhapura, where they spend a night in a rest house before proceeding north by bullock cart.
-It’s a pity they didn’t stay longer there – and sadly I didn’t visit it on my research trip.
-It’s an ancient city, now a Unesco World Heritage site and notable for the well-preserved ruins of ancient Sinhalese culture.
-It’s also a good jumping off point for the famous rock of Sigiriya which doesn’t appear in the book but which I visited back in the days when I was fit enough to climb up those 1200 steps to the summit and enjoy the spectacular views.
+It's a pity they didn’t stay longer in Anuradhapura.
+Sadly, I didn’t visit it on my research trip.
+This ancient city is now a UNESCO World Heritage site, notable for the well-preserved ruins of the ancient Sinhalese culture.
+It serves as a great jumping-off point for the famous rock of Sigiriya.
+Although Sigiriya doesn’t appear in the book, I visited it back when I was fit enough to climb the 1,200 steps to the summit and enjoy the spectacular views.

 "The pearl fishery was an enormous temporary encampment accessible only from the sea.
 It consisted of a collection of hastily assembled wooden huts thatched with coconut palm and arranged in an orderly grid of streets.
 The site was situated on the northwest coast at Marichchukaddi near Arippu and inhabited only during the pearl fishing season.
-The most strikingfeature of the place was that stinking midden of rotting molluscs.
+The most striking feature of the place was that stinking midden of rotting molluscs.
 It was odd how something as beautiful and refined as a pearl should be found amidst rottenness and decay."

-Stella and Norton meet up again in Kandy, the capital of the Central province – and site of the former capital of the Kingdom of Kandy – ruled by kings until a final battle with the Brits polished off their monarchy.
-The highlight of any visit is to the Temple of the Sacred Tooth Relic – beside the lake which was constructed by Sri Vikrama Rajasinha, the last king.
-Norton’s house (like Leonard Woolf’s in real life) overlooks the lake – and the tennis courts on which he plays with Cynthia still exist at the top of the lake today.
+Stella and Norton meet again in Kandy, the capital of the Central Province and the former capital of the Kingdom of Kandy.
+This kingdom was ruled by kings until a final battle with the British ended their monarchy.
+A highlight of any visit is to the Temple of the Sacred Tooth Relic, located beside a lake constructed by Sri Vikrama Rajasinha, the last king.

 Image of a golden Buddhist statue inside a temple, surrounded by elephant tusks